-The current system firm power supply purchase resources of the ARP include purchases from FPL and Southern Company.
+The current system firm power supply purchase resources of the ARP include three purchases from Southern Company.
 Power purchase contracts included in the ARP plans are briefly summarized below:

-- FPL: FMPA has a long-term purchase contract with FPL for 45 MW until June 1, 2013.
-The FPL long-term purchase is a Partial Requirements type purchase and includes reserves. - Southern Company: The ARP and KUA each have a contract for the purchase of 6.5 percent of the net operating capability of the Stanton A combined cycle facility from Southern Company Florida LLC.
+• Southern Company: The ARP and KUA each have a contract for the purchase of 6.5 percent of the net operating capability of the Stanton A combined cycle facility from

+Southern Company - Florida LLC.
 The initial term of the purchase ends in September 2023 and includes subsequent extension options.
-For 2013, the ARP's and KUA's combined purchases from Stanton A amount to 80.6 MW based on the 620 MW summer rating of the facility.
+For 2014, the ARP's and KUA's combined purchases from Stanton A amount to 80.6 MW based on the 620 MW summer rating of the facility.
 FMPA also has a contract to purchase the entire capacity of, and energy generated by, Southern Power Company's Oleander Unit 5, an approximately 162 MW (summer rating) or 180 MW (winter rating), simple cycle gas turbine unit primarily fueled with natural gas and located in Brevard County.
 The initial term of the purchase ends in December 2027 and includes a subsequent extension option.